-Provision Issue Proposal Restriction of planned foreclosures (Section 312) By law, Housing Credit properties must remain affordable for at least 30 years.
-The first 15- year period is regulated through the Tax Code under the threat of recapture of tax credits; the second 15-year period is regulated through an extended use agreement administered by the state Housing Credit agency.
-Under current law, if a property is acquired by foreclosure during the second 15-year period, the affordability restrictions terminate unless the Secretary of the Treasury determines that the acquisition was part of an arrangement to terminate those restrictions and not a legitimate foreclosure.
+Provision Issue Proposal Better restrict planned foreclosures (Section 310) By law, Housing Credit properties must remain affordable for at least 30 years.
+The first 15-year period is regulated through the Tax Code under the threat of recapture of tax credits; the second 15- year period is regulated through an extended use agreement administered by the state Housing Credit agency.
+Under current law, if a property is acquired by foreclosure during the second 15-year period, the affordability restrictions terminate unless the Secretary of the Treasury determines that the acquisition was part of an arrangement to terminate those restrictions - a very rare occurrence - rather than a legitimate foreclosure.
 In practice, it is very difficult for the Treasury Secretary to make such a determination about individual properties.
-Ensure that affordability restrictions endure in the case of illegitimate foreclosure by providing state agencies, rather than the Treasury Secretary, the authority to determine whether the foreclosure was an arrangement.
-This provision would further require the owner or successor acquiring the property to provide states with at least 60 days written notice of its intent to terminate the affordability period so that the state has time to assess the legitimacy of the foreclosure.
-This provision is intended to strengthen oversight of the program and reduce the potential for developments to lose affordability restrictions before the full affordability period has elapsed.
-Increase of population cap for Difficult Development Areas (DDA) (Section 313) Currently, properties are eligible for up to a 30 percent basis boost if they are located in a DDA, meaning areas with high construction, land, and utility costs relative to area median gross income.
+Ensure that affordability restrictions endure in the case of illegitimate foreclosure by providing state Housing Credit agencies, rather than the Treasury Secretary, the authority to determine whether the foreclosure was an arrangement simply to revoke the affordability restrictions.
+Require the owner or successor acquiring the property to provide states with at least 60 days written notice of its intent to terminate the affordability period so that the state has time to assess the legitimacy of the foreclosure.
+This provision would strengthen oversight of the program and reduce the potential for developments to lose affordability restrictions before the full affordability period has elapsed.
+Increase of population cap for Difficult Development Areas (DDA) (Section 311) Currently, properties are eligible for up to a 30 percent basis boost if they are located in a Difficult Development Area (DDA), meaning areas with high construction, land, and utility costs relative to area median gross income.
 No more than 20 percent of the aggregate population of the entire country may be located in census tracts that are eligible to receive the DDA designation.
-Increase the DDA population cap from 20 to 30 percent, enabling properties in more areas to receive additional Housing Credit equity if necessary to make the project financially feasible.
-This provision would make production and preservation of Housing Credit properties in higher cost areas more financially feasible.
-Strengthen state oversight capacity related to development costs be establishing a selection criteria for cost reasonableness (Section 314) Housing Credit properties-like all developments-are subject to market forces impacting cost, including costs associated with labor, materials, and land prices, as well as costs stemming from local regulations.
-These costs have risen substantially in recent years, and state agencies have taken steps to contain those costs to the best of their abilities, recognizing that some cost drivers are beyond their control.
+Increase the DDA population cap from 20 to 30 percent, enabling properties in more high-cost areas to receive additional Housing Credit equity if necessary to make the property financially feasible.
+This provision would make the production and preservation of Housing Credit properties in more higher cost areas financially feasible.
+Strengthen state oversight capacity related to development costs (Section 312) Housing Credit properties - like all developments - are subject to market forces impacting cost, including costs associated with labor, materials, and land prices, as well as costs stemming from local regulations.
+These costs have risen substantially in recent years, and state agencies have taken steps to contain those costs to the best of their abilities, recognizing that most cost drivers are beyond their control.
 However, because the Housing Credit program is market-based and competitive, state agencies can and do use competition as a means of containing cost, while still providing the flexibility needed to construct quality, durable properties that will serve the lowest income households possible.
 In practice, state agencies employ numerous strategies to contain costs.
 This provision would codify these efforts by requiring states to consider cost reasonableness as part of their selection criteria in determining which developments will receive Housing Credit allocations each year.